tighten/easy-embeddable-polls/README.md

 | thankYouMessage | String | "Your answer has been submitted." | A message that will be displayed after a user submits your poll. |
 | title | String | undefined | A title that will appear at the top of your poll. |

-An implementation of the `Poll` component can be seen in [the demo](https://github.com/tightenco/easy-embeddable-polls/blob/master/src/Demo.vue).
+#### Styling

+The `Poll` component uses semantic CSS class names to give you control over the look and feel of your poll.
+You can see each class and how they are used in [our JSBin demo](https://jsbin.com/zohebew/edit?html,css,js,output).

-### RenderlessPoll
+### `RenderlessPoll` Component

 A `RenderlessPoll` component is offered in addition to the `Poll` component for situations where you need to heavily customize the outputted markup of the poll.
 The `RenderlessPoll` component follows the [renderless component pattern](https://adamwathan.me/renderless-components-in-vuejs/).